 In February 2017 LABtrio released their third album ‘Nature City’ to celebrate their 10th anniversary.

-Grand Picture Palace is Anneleen's own project which will soon start touring.
-Influenced by classical and contemporary music, bass players such as Dave Holland and composers like Gavin Bryars, she decided to start composing for double bass and orchestra.
+Grand Picture Palace is Anneleen's own project which was formed in 2019.
+Influenced by classical and contemporary music, bass players such as Charlie Haden, Charles Mingus and composers like Gavin Bryars, she decided to start composing for double bass and orchestra.
 The result is a mix between jazz, classical and contemporary music.
 The bass is the lead, accompanied by a group of talented musicians.
+Grand Picture Palace has released their first album in February 2021.
+For more info about the album click here.

 Anneleen met singer Fien Desmet at the Royal College of Music of Antwerp, where they studied together.